-"With size selected, it's time to decide on a profile and how the logs will join together.
-From D-shaped to square, round inside and out to tongue and groove, these too, play a big part in your log home's style (see the following page for some of your choices).
+With size selected, it's time to decide on a profile and how the logs will interface with each other.
+From D-shaped to square, Swedish-cope to double-tongue-and-groove, these, too, play a big part in your log home's style (see the following page for a diagram of choices).